 You might consider printing this page twice: once for your binder, and once to post in the pantry for babysitters etc.

 Step #4: Record Family and Friend’s Numbers

 If you didn't have access to your phone (or it had died and the power was out), how many phone numbers would you be able to remember?
 Eeek!
-I wouldn't know more than my own, my mom's and my husbands.
+I wouldn't know more than my own, my mom's and my husband's phone numbers.

 Once completed, add this form to the correct section your binder.